littlelawvalidation/framework/README.md

 There are 5 class files which are part of the framework.
 One file contains an example of using the framework.
+Example_Output contains the output of the main program.